Frequently Asked Questions About Bend, Oregon

 Q: Where is the closest airport?

 A: Roberts Field (RDM) is located in Redmond, which is 15 miles/25km north of Bend.
 It is serviced by American Airlines, Horizon (Alaska Airlines), United Express (United Airlines), and Skywest (Delta Airlines).
-There are direct flights from Portland, Seattle, San Francisco, Denver, and Salt Lake City.
-There are two private plane airports as well, the Bend Municpal Airport and the Sunriver Resort Airport.
+There are direct flights from Portland, Seattle, San Francisco, Denver, Phoenix, and Salt Lake City.
+There are two private plane airports as well, the Bend Municipal Airport and the Sunriver Resort Airport.
 Visit our how to get here page for more on traveling to Bend.

 Q: How far is Bend from...?